Alkuti

 Alkuti is a village near the western border in Parner taluka of Ahmednagar district in the Indian state of Maharashtra.
 Famous for its wildlife, mainly sambar and deer.
 A wide variety of butterflies will be seen here from July to December.
 It is a tourist destination, and deer and sambars, roaming freely, can be seen up close.

 Geography

 Alkuti has an average elevation of 2148 ft.
 The village is located on intersection of Shirur–Alephata (State Highway 51).
 Alukti is 10 km away from Belhe, a village on National Highway 61 (NH 61) Kalyan–Nirmal.
 Alkuti is also located on NH 761.
-The nearest railway station is Ahmednagar, 70Km away from Alukti.
+The nearest railway station is Ahmednagar, 70 km away from Alukti.

 The population of Alkuti is 4850 (2011).
 Alkuti is also known for Kadam-Bande Wada.
-It is a great fort located on ground in the centre of village; which is still owned by the descendants of the Kadambande family.
+It is a great fort located on ground in the centre of village; which is still owned by the descendants of the Kadambande family.and near by large amount of historical places available.

 Education

 Educational facilities from Primary to up to Graduation are available in Alkuti.
-Masters & Ph.D available in Ahmednagar & Pune.
+Masters & Ph.D. available in Ahmednagar and Pune.